umati/Showcase/Server.md

 4. If the computer, where the OpenVPN Client runs is accessible, try connecting to your OPC UA Server via the Open VPN IP-address (begins with 10.80.0.).
 If no OPC UA Client is available on this computer, basic connection test can also be done by using telnet, by `telnet 10.80.0.XX 4840` .
 5. When the OPC UA Server and the VPN-Connection is established, visit [https://fairconnect.umati.app](https://fairconnect.umati.app/) to check your connection and integrate the machine to the datahub.

-## Aggregating multiple umati OPC UA servers
+## Aggregating multiple OPC UA servers

 The aggregation should be equivalent to an aggregation that implement the [Device Information Model Specification](https://reference.opcfoundation.org/v104/DI/v102/docs/5.9/).